witchtheband.com

 1986

 Following the demise of WITCH in September of 1985, Punky and Peter formed a new band called SPOILED ROTTEN.
 This band included bass player Justin Tyme and female guitarist Jenny T (formerly of KARIZMA).
+At right is a photo of the original lineup: Justin, Peter, Punky, and Jenny (courtesy Punky Peru).
 They played their debut performance on January 25, 1986, at the Troubadour, and Punky played just this one show.
 SPOILED ROTTEN carried on without him, replacing him with Vic "Pops" Curtis.
-Peter remained with this band until at least March 23 (that's the date of the Peter photo above, at Legg Lake Fairgrounds in Cerritos), but ultimately he, too, quit, was replaced, and SPOILED ROTTEN carried on for the next year.
-Pictured at left is the original SPOILED ROTTEN lineup (left to right): Jenny T, Peter Wabitt, Justin Tyme, Punky Peru. (photo courtesy Punky Peru) Recently an amateur audio recording surfaced of the SPOILED ROTTEN show from March 23, 1986 at the Legg Lake Fairgrounds in Cerritos.
+Peter remained with this band until at least March 23 but ultimately he, too, quit, was replaced, and SPOILED ROTTEN carried on for the next year.
+Recently an amateur audio recording surfaced of the SPOILED ROTTEN show from March 23, 1986 at the Legg Lake Fairgrounds in Cerritos.
 The recording is worth noting here because not only does it contain two WITCH songs, but it is the only known SPOILED ROTTEN recording and includes original songs written by Punky and Peter that soon disappeared forever.
 The set list was as follows:

 I'm Not Alone